Bac1314/AgoraReactNativeFaceUnitySample/README.md

 ---

 **Note**: You need a valid FaceUnity license to use the beauty and AR features.
-Contact FaceUnity for licensing information and ensure your license matches your app's package/bundle ID.
+Contact Agora for licensing information and ensure your license matches your app's package/bundle ID.